Food Temperature Monitoring Best Practice

 Best practice for vehicles

-When fresh or perishable food items are transported in a temperature controlled vehicles, steps should be implemented to maintain the temperature.
+When fresh or perishable food items are transported in temperature-controlled vehicles, steps should be implemented to maintain the temperature.
 These include monitoring the:

 - Air temperature of the vehicle